EmployeeIssues.comU.S. Employee Rights in Plain English

 • Limit the daily and weekly work hours that employers may schedule for employees under the age of 16

-For more information about child labor work hour restrictions under the FLSA, see Work Hours - Child Labor.
+For more information about child labor work hour restrictions under the FLSA, see Work Hours for Minors - Child Labor.

 Although relatively strict for the sake of children, the FLSA does allow child labor age exceptions for certain types of work.